survivejs/webpack-book/manuscript/developing/03_linting.md

 ### Enabling Error Overlay

-To make the development flow a little nicer, WDS provides an error overlay.
+To make the development flow nicer, WDS provides an error overlay.
 The default setting, `overlay: true` captures only errors.
 Since even warnings can be beneficial, adjust the configuration as follows:

 **webpack.config.js**